 Iceland: Money is Coming

-Iceland is the fastest growing nation brand of 2017, up 83% from last year, and may only continue to enjoy unrivalled growth in the near future.
+Iceland is the fastest growing nation brand of 2017 in relative terms, up 83% from last year, and may only continue to enjoy unrivalled growth in the near future.
 The country’s tourism industry is booming and expanding its share of GDP at the expense of the traditionally dominant fishing sector.
 Thanks to the hit television show, Game of Thrones, which films most of its winter scenes in Iceland, the country has seen a record 1.8 million foreign visitors in 2016, up 40% from 2015.
 The first two months of 2017 saw a 59% increase on the same period of 2016 and the figure is expected to reach 2.4 million by the end of this year.
 The increase in visitors brings great financial benefits to the nation.
 Tourists spent US$212 million in 2016, using credit and debit cards alone, and as the number of visitors is forecasted to increase, so will the injection of money.

 Future Looks Bright for Singapore

 Singapore has not only maintained its position as the strongest nation brand this year, but with a Brand Strength Index (BSI) of 92.9, it is also the only one to score over 90.
 Singapore’s reputation for investing in its citizens has particularly boosted its ‘People and Skills’ result, factored in the BSI calculation.
-The SkillsFuture movement initiated by the government, which allows every Singaporean aged 25 and above to secure S$500 for professional development, helps to maximise the nation’s potential.
+The SkillsFuture movement initiated by the government, which allows every Singaporean aged 25 and above to secure S$500 for professional development, helps to maximize the nation’s potential.
 More than 400,000 people undertook training in 2016, an increase from 379,000 in 2015.
 The state’s willingness to invest in the development of its people demonstrates a nurturing element that many other nations have yet to adopt.